onera/Maia/doc/maia_pytree/operations.rst

 Tree operations
 ===============

-This page describe some ``maia.pytree`` features acting on whole CGNSTrees, such as copying, displaying of comparaing trees.
+This page describes some ``maia.pytree`` features that operate on whole CGNSTrees, such as copying, displaying of comparing trees.
-These features are less SIDS-aware than the one listed in :ref:`pt_inspect` or :ref:`pt_presets` pages.
+These features are less CGNS SIDS-aware than the one listed in :ref:`pt_inspect` or :ref:`pt_presets` pages.

 Tree construction